apichm/ML-Homework/README.md

 # ML-Homework
-This is for Machine Learning Homeworks
+This is for Machine Learning Homeworks.
+Data Science Bootcamp #08 - Datarockie